Skip to Content

 If you’ve ever wondered how to make a fairy garden the easiest way possible, then you’re going to love this project.
 Did I mention it’s probably one of the most budget friendly ways to make a fairy garden?
 I don’t know if you’ve looked at prices recently, but the supplies for a fairy house can add up quickly.

-This DIY fairy garden is nice because the base is clay pots – which are known for being inexpensive yet durable.
+This DIY fairy house is nice because the base is clay pots – which are known for being inexpensive yet durable.
 In addition, I used some inexpensive wood pieces and paints from my stash to make my garden.
 You’re going to go through four steps to make this fun craft:

 1. Paint the Pots